Celestron AstroMaster 70AZ Telescope Review (Model 21061)

 Conclusion

-The mount may prove too tedious for you to deal with, but it shouldn’t be a deal-breaker on buying the telescope.
+The mount may prove too tedious for you to deal with, but I don’t think you should let it be a deal-breaker on buying the telescope.